 Licensing during events

 During events certain types of frequency use are subject to licensing requirements, to prevent harmful interference or breakdown of equipment.
-Both before and during an event, the Dutch Authority for Digital Infrastructure checks whether people have the right licences and the correct settings on their transmitting equipment.
+Both before and during an event, the Dutch Authority for Digital Infrastructure checks whether people have the right licenses and the correct settings on their transmitting equipment.

-How to apply for a licence
+How to apply for a license

 Regulations foreign radio-amateurs